top of page

 InSe.png

-I have successfully developed a physical vapor transport method to grow beta-In2Se3 on different substrates (SiO2, mica, and graphite) and different In-Se compounds on GaSe crystal (N. Balakrishnan et al., 20162018).
-Currently, I am focusing to develop different band alignments and potential profiles by growing III-VI layers on different layered semiconductors.
-Combining materials with different band gap energies enables the fabrication of different optoelectronic devices.
+We have successfully developed a physical vapor transport method to grow beta-In2Se3 on different substrates (SiO2, mica, and graphite) and different In-Se compounds on GaSe crystal (N. Balakrishnan et al., 20162018).
+Currently, we are focusing on low temperature, low-cost synthesis of various advanced materials, such as TMDs, FeSe, ZnS, CdS, etc (L Adams et al. 2024).

 In2Se3-GaSe.png